 No matter how serious your injuries are, the at-fault party’s insurance company will look for ways to minimize their liability.
 If you did not seek medical attention immediately after the collision, they could assert that you weren’t seriously injured.

 For this reason, it is important for any accident victim to seek out medical treatment as soon as possible.
 A qualified medical treatment provider can evaluate you and identify any potential injuries.
 This ensures you get the care you need and provides critical documentation for any future legal claims.

 Your attorney can connect you with the resources you need.
 Your lawyer will handle all the details of your case and negotiate a settlement with the insurance company.
 This gets you a check as quickly as possible and helps get you on the road to recovery.

-Contact a New Jersey Car Accident Attorney Now for Help
+Contact an Attorney Now for Help

 If you suffered a hip injury in a car accident or any other type of motor vehicle collision, contact O’Connor, Parsons, Lane & Noble now.
-Our New Jersey personal injury lawyers understand the challenges you face, and we can help.
+Our personal injury lawyers understand the challenges you face, and we can help.

 You do not have to fight this battle alone.
 We have more than a century of combined experience recovering hundreds of millions of dollars in settlements and awards for our clients.
 Let us put our knowledge and experience to work for you.

 We offer a no-cost case evaluation for New Jersey personal injury victims.
 Contact us now to learn more or to schedule your consultation with one of our attorneys in New Jersey.